 If you are unclear on the difference between private and hard money, read part 4 of our series: A Guide For Private Money Lenders: Private Vs. Hard Money.
 Part 4 will explain the benefits and disadvantages of funding deals with private money vs. hard money.
 Private money lending can involve anyone with a little extra cash they want to invest.
 Hard money lenders are similar; however, they are typically more organized and semi-institutional.
 Decide which is best for you and your deal by reviewing the last part of our series.

 Private money lending can represent an attractive opportunity for both parties involved.
 Investors seeking alternative financing sources will find the benefits include a faster approval process and increased access to funding.
 On the other hand, those lending may find they have unique access to potential investments and deals.
-No matter which side of the transaction you are on, private lending is a viable option for expanding your financial portfolio and wealth building.
+No matter which side of the transaction you are on, private money lending is a viable option for expanding your financial portfolio and wealth building.

 Is a lack of funds keeping you from investing in real estate?
 Don’t let it!